 Growing up in 1980s Los Angeles, Ariel wanted nothing to do with his father's strange immigrant heritage.
 Until he had a son of his own.

 In this award-winning debut book, Ariel travels with Yona to war-torn Iraq in a quest for roots and reconciliation.
 A sweeping saga of Middle-Eastern history, My Father's Paradise is also an intimate story of tolerance and hope in an Iraq very different from the one in the headlines today.

-MY FATHER'S PARADISE is available in hardcover, paperback and e-book formats, and has been translated into Hebrew (Schocken, Tel Aviv), Dutch (Mistral, Amsterdam), and Turkish (Sonsuz Kitap, Istanbul).
-Kurdish and Chinese editions are forthcoming.
+MY FATHER'S PARADISE is available in hardcover, paperback and e-book formats, and has been translated into Hebrew (Schocken, Tel Aviv), Dutch (Mistral, Amsterdam), Turkish (Sonsuz Kitap, Istanbul), and Chinese (Gusa Publishing).

 winner of the National Book Critics Circle Award